Instructions for Authors

 - 1st-level heading: bolded, all capitals, centered, blank line above and below

-- 3rd-level heading: italicized, initial capitals, blank line above
+- 3rd-level heading: italicized, initial capitals, run into the paragraph

 Tables and figures should follow the body of the manuscript, and be placed before the end notes.
 Tables should be set in the same type as the text.
 For additional guidelines, see the sample table at the end of this document, and/or consult The Chicago Manual of Style.
 Figures that are in a graphic format (jpg, tif, and the like) should be included as a separate file (that is, should not be embedded in the text of the manuscript).